Meet our Board of Directors

 Cecilia Arango

-Cecilia is a Certified Professional Services Marketer at Thomas & Hutton and oversees marketing, communications, culture-building, and community relations for Thomas & Hutton’s 10 regions in Georgia, South Carolina, North Carolina, and Tennessee.
-Passionate about service to the community, she’s served on various boards including Metropolitan Savannah Rotary, Park Place Outreach, Savannah Sports Council, TEDxSavannah, Society of Marketing Professional Services, Leadership Southeast Georgia, and Georgia Economic Developers Association.
+Cecilia Arango is a Principal and Certified Professional Services Marketer at Thomas & Hutton.
+With 24 years of experience, she oversees marketing, communications, and community relations for Thomas & Hutton’s offices across Georgia, South Carolina, North Carolina, Tennessee, and Alabama.
+Cecilia is passionate about service to the community and serves on various professional and non-profit boards and committees, including Savannah Sports Council, Savannah Book Festival, TEDxSavannah, Society of Marketing Professional Services, Leadership Southeast Georgia, United Way of the Coastal Empire, and the Georgia Economic Developers Association.

-Named a Georgia Trend’s 40 Under 40 and Georgia Southern University’s George & Lucy Armstrong Award recipient, Cecilia is an alumnus of Leadership Georgia, Leadership Southeast Georgia, and Leadership Savannah.
-She is an avid runner over halfway done on her quest to run a marathon in each state, a lululemon Run Ambassador, and founder of local running book club, Read, Run & Rant.
+Named to the list of Georgia Trend’s 40 Under 40 and Engineering Georgia’s 100 Most Influential Women in Georgia Engineering, Cecilia is an alumnus of Leadership Georgia, Leadership Southeast Georgia, and Leadership Savannah.
+She is an avid runner with a goal of running a marathon in each state and is the founder of a running book club called Read, Run & Rant, as featured in Shape Magazine.

 Karen Bogans